jonahbeckford/dk/docs/SPECIFICATION.md

     continued = {
       -- anything in 'andthen.continue_.passthrough' is given literally to the rule someconstant = "the constant",
-      -- anything in 'expressions.paths' and `expressions.strings`
+      -- anything in 'expressions.files', 'expresionss.dirs' and `expressions.strings`
       -- is evaluated and their responses given to the rule sorted_file = "...path to sorted-file..."
     }